seasketch/geoprocessing/website/docs/tutorials/Tutorials.md

 ### Default Ubuntu Distribution

-Only follow these install steps if you intend to setup and use the default Ubuntu Distribution _instead of_ the pre-configured Geoprocessing Distribution (above).
+Only follow these install steps if you intend to setup and use the default Ubuntu Distribution in WSL _instead of_ the pre-configured Geoprocessing Distribution (above).

 - Open Windows start menu -> start typing `Ubuntu on Windows` -> Select `Ubuntu on Windows`
   - This will start Ubuntu virtual machine and open a bash shell in your home directory.